kmcyjm/secblog/picoctf/2018/fancy-alive-monitoring.md

 >One of my school mate developed an alive monitoring tool.
 Can you get a flag from http://2018shell.picoctf.com:8587?

 Note.
 >The CTF server somehow blocked the outbound connection to non-standard ports.
-So on our own server, we need to listen on port 80, `nc -lvp 80`.
+So on our own server, we need to listen on port 80, `sudo nc -lvp 80`.

 The main purpose of this blog post is to demonstrate how to get a webshell from a web server.